mattymo/fuel-docker-rsync/README.md

 fuel-nailgun
 ============

-Docker image with Fuel UI
+Docker image with rsync

-### Base image

-This image is based on https://github.com/lukaszbudnik/docker-scala.

-### Usage

-The image exposes port 8001
+The image exposes port 873